dethe/ggj_2017/README.md

 Goal: Make it to the Spout with the highest value cargo you can manage.
 Mechanic: Avoid obstacles at sea, buy and sell in port, placing characters in different slots of your

+Question: can you defeat obstacles?
+How do you avoid them and make that interesting?

 If we need names for characters (or players): Prospero, Miranda, Ariel, Caliban, Sycorax, Iris, Ceres, Juno, Alonso, Sebastian, Antonio, Ferdinand, Gonzalo, Adrian, Francisco, Trinculo, Stephano,

 Sea of Assam